-The mission of the Wisconsin Pork Association is to insure the future success of the Wisconsin pork industry through the following commitments:
+The mission of the Wisconsin Pork Association is to promote and protect the state’s pork industry in order to ensure its success now and in the future.

 Wisconsin Pork Association activities are paid for with checkoff and non-checkoff dollars.
 Funding for the checkoff comes from pig farmers.
 The current checkoff rate is 40 cents per $100 value of pork sold by the farmer.
 The National Pork Board collects and distributes checkoff funds for promotion, research, and consumer information programs.
 These programs are designed to strengthen the position of the pork industry in the marketplace and to maintain, develop, and expand markets for pork and pork products.